afloesch/learning-terraform/private-subnet/README.md

 ## Test it

-With all of our resources defined go and create the infrastructure.
+With all of our resources defined go ahead and create the infrastructure.

 ```
+terraform init
 terraform apply
 ```